Trinity (comic book): Trinity (first series)

-The story begins with Superman, Batman, and Wonder Woman all experiencing the same dream.
-The dream is of someone screaming to be let out.
+Superman, Batman, and Wonder Woman all experience the same dream of someone pleading to be let out.
 After determining that none of the other heroes are having them, they reason that someone is attacking them directly.
 They start to hear the voice in the waking world too.

 At the same time, a mysterious man named Enigma approaches Morgaine le Fey, and tells her that the three heroes are a "trinity", keystones to the power of the universe, and convinces her to join him in taking their places by using a mystic ritual.
 The two conspire with Despero to replace the Trinity and take their power.

 The Trinity take note of the strange occurrences and investigate, along with the Justice League, Justice Society of America and Gangbuster.
 The power of the Cosmic Egg draws dreamers from around the globe and infuses them with power, creating the Dreambound.
 Simultaneously, Morgaine prepares a massive reality-warping spell, creating a new world in which Batman, Superman and Wonder Woman never existed, and the Justice Society International patrols the world, banning all non-licensed heroes.

 The villains come out of the ritual with godlike power, only to discover that Despero had been replaced from the beginning by Kanjar Ro.
 Also, a new Trinity has been formed, consisting of Black Adam, Tomorrow Woman, and Green Arrow.
 Amidst this, Krona escapes the Cosmic Egg and seeks the aid of the Controllers to contact the consciousness of the universe, but is betrayed and instead destroys their laboratory.